rorygleeson/aws-transcribe-iotcore/transcribe-python-app/README.md

 Talk into you laptop microphone, verify that your speech is being converted into text and returned to the python script.

-Update the python script if required, to reflect the voice command that you want to use to send the command to the Iot device.
-In the same script provided, I am checking for the word "balloon".
-When I detect that, you will see that the script then calls the API gateway via the HTTP request, which triggers an MQTT message to the IoT device.
-The IoT device will then perform the necessary action.
-Update the script to suit your requirements, for example you may want to change the key work.

 Congradulations, you have now used AWS Transcribe service, to control an IoT device.